Updated: Sep 9

 Relationships often become complex and stressful when communication is non-existent.
 When your partner emotionally withdraws, this could be the only way he knows how to resolve conflict.
-Ultimately, there are some reasons and tips to help determine how you can help a situation when your partner shut you out.
+Ultimately, there are some reasons and tips to help determine how you can help a situation when your partner shuts you out.

 2. BE DIRECT- There is a great saying “we are all grown until it is time to communicate”.
 When you have a partner, it is important to discuss your needs, and be direct about them as opposed to throwing out hints hoping that they will read in-between the lines.
-When you fail to articulate what you need from your partner and sign them up for your own private game of “THEY’RE GROWN, & THEY’LL FIGURE IT OUT”, will have everyone go home a loser.
-Be honest about what your needs are and then asking him can he meet those needs.
+When you fail to articulate what you need from your partner and sign them up for your own private game of “THEY’RE GROWN, & THEY’LL FIGURE IT OUT”, it will have everyone go home a loser.
+Be honest about what your needs are, and then asking him if can he meet those needs.
 Any other games, will only shut him down, shut you out and make everyone frustrated.

 3. APPRECIATION- Learning your partners love language and traumas are a great way to educate yourself on how to discuss topics, and to support them when they are unsure of how they feel.
 A man needs compliments and in general, they want to feel appreciated.
 Even the strongest men, don't want to do it alone or feel alone.
 There are so many external barriers that men face, so when it comes to the relationship- showing some compassion is important.
 Even when there are times that you may get to a point in your relationship where you think that he isn’t getting OR doing much right, acknowledging the small things, can help him feel motivated to be more open.
 Doing so establishes trust, and it gives him a sense of safety.
 If not, they check out emotionally, due to feeling that nothing that they do is ever good enough for you, so they choose to do nothing at all.